trimble-oss/tmm-api-samples/README.md

 ## Web Sample

-The web sample demonstrates version 2 access code generation.
+The web sample demonstrates how to use TMM API in a web application.
 It lives in [`web-sample/`](web-sample/).
 From the repository root:

 ```bash
 pnpm install